sagemath/sage-archive-2023-02-01/src/doc/en/installation/binary.rst

 Choose an appropriate directory where to install Sage.
 If you have administrator rights on your computer a good choice is ``/opt`` otherwise it can be anywhere in your home directory.
-Avoid spaces and unicode characters in the path name.
+Avoid spaces and Unicode characters in the path name.

 Next, download the latest binary tarball available (see "Download Guide" above).
 The tarball name should end